miguelgazela/Projects/README.md

 **CD Key Generator** – Generates a unique key for your applications to use based on some arbitrary algorithm that you can specify.
 Great for software developers looking to make shareware that can be activated.

 **Regex Query Tool** – A tool that allows the user to enter a text string and then in a separate control enter a regex pattern.
 It will run the regular exp****ression against the source text and return any matches or flag errors in the regular exp****ression.

+[**Forty Days of Dating Scraper**](https://github.com/miguelgazela/Projects/blob/master/Text/fortydaysdating.py) - A small script that fetches date from the fortydaysofdating.com website and opens a new tab on the default browser as soon as a new post is posted.

 Networking
 ---------